 If the items are in good condition you could donate, sell, or swap them for something new to you.
-A slip cover on an old sofa, or a fresh coat of paint on a coffee table are sufficient to give your furniture a boost.
+A slipcover on an old sofa or a fresh coat of paint on a coffee table is sufficient to give your furniture a boost.
 Moving a bookshelf to another room may make it useful again.
 Local thrift stores could be interested in picking up your furniture for resale.
-But, even after donating and upcycling you may just have to throw away large items in bad condition that don’t quite fit in a residential trash cart.
+But, even after donating and upcycling you may just have to throw away large items in a bad condition that don’t quite fit in a residential trash cart.

-That tall green bin with wheels just won’t cut it for throwing out an old mattress, broken trampoline, that burnt out washing machine, or even a kid size plastic car.
-These items, and many more that are too big for a trash cart, are called bulky waste.
+That tall green bin with wheels just won’t cut it for throwing out an old mattress, broken trampoline, that burnt out washing machine, or even a kid-size plastic car.
+These items, and others, that are too big for a trash cart are called bulky waste.
 Bulky household items that not suitable for reuse must be disposed of properly.
 Even though disposing of them correctly may seem easier said than done, there are actually several practical options available for residents of Whitfield County.

 Residents of the City of Dalton who have garbage pickup thru the city’s public works department may qualify for pickup at the curb of rubbish and household debris.
 To find out if you qualify, and when the next pickup day is in your area, call public works at 706-278-7077.
 Visit the City of Dalton website, www.cityofdalton-ga.gov, go to Departments, and select Public Works to read the garbage policy.

 Rubbish and household debris collection is available every two weeks.
 Keep items indoors until the day before the pickup day.
-City public works also picks up yard trimmings at the curb on a similar schedule, however these should not be mixed with bulky items since they are picked up by different crews.
+City public works also pick up yard trimmings at the curb on a similar schedule, however, these should not be mixed with bulky items since they are picked up by different crews.
 Be sure to leave some space between each pile.

 Whitfield County residents can drop off bulky waste at one of four Convenience Centers.
 Visit the Dalton-Whitfield Solid Waste Authority website, www.dwswa.org, and click on Convenience Centers to find the location nearest you.
 Items accepted may include mattresses, bookshelves, tables, garden hoses, and furniture for indoor or outdoor use.
 A transportation fee of $5.00 per item is applied at three locations: Westside, M.L.
 King Blvd., and McGaughey Chapel Road.
 There are no fees for bulky waste taken directly to the Old Dixie Hwy.
 Landfill and Convenience Center.